madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

 ## QuickChecking functional equivalence

 It's time to use QuickCheck.
-The desired property: given two data types implementing `Heap` and a series of actions, executing these actions on both in order starting from each implementation's `empty` heaps should result in the same maximum.
+The desired property: given two data types implementing `Heap`{.haskell} and a series of actions, executing these actions on the `empty`{.haskell} of each should yield the same maximum.

 ```haskell
 sameMaxAfterActions :: forall heap heap'